thoughtbot/rcm/DEVELOPERS.md

 Making a release
 ----------------

-1. Bump the version in `configure.ac`, in `AC_INIT`.
+1. Bump the version within the `AC_INIT` macro call in `configure.ac`.

-2. Update the build system.
-This depends on GNU autoconf and GNU automake.
+2. Update the build system by running: `./autogen.sh`.

-    ./autogen.sh

 3. Build the packages: